-The Erosion and Sediment Control Plan shall be prepared and updated by personnel who have the requisite level of training and experience outlined in Table 6.3, or as modified by Clause 5 of Annexure MRTS52.
+The ESCP shall be prepared and updated by personnel who have the requisite level of training and experience outlined in Table 6.3, or as modified by Clause 5 of Annexure MRTS52.

 Erosion Risk Level (as per clause 1.3) Minimum requirements for plan development and verification Low ESCP to be prepared by a person who has undertaken environmental representative training and has at least 5 years' experience in relevant construction type (for example, roadwork construction).
-Medium • ESCP to be prepared by Appropriately Qualified Person/s (see definitions) with experience in relevant construction type (for example general road projects).
-Drawings and design for any items that are Prescribed Engineering Service (PES) shall be certified by an RPEQ. • ESCP to be prepared by Appropriately Qualified Person/s (see definitions) with experience in relevant construction type (for example major road projects).
-High • Drawings and design for any items that are Prescribed Engineering Service (PES) shall be certified by an RPEQ.
-ESCP to be reviewed and deemed suitable by an independent verifier who is an Appropriately Qualified Person.
+Medium ESCP to be prepared by Appropriately Qualified Person(s) (see definitions) with experience in relevant construction type (for example general road projects), and Drawings and design for any items that are a Prescribed Engineering Service (PES) shall be certified by an RPEQ.
+ESCP to be prepared by Appropriately Qualified Person(s) (see definitions) with experience in relevant construction type (for example major road projects).
+High Drawings and design for any items that are a PES shall be certified by an RPEQ, and ESCP to be reviewed and deemed suitable by an independent verifier who is an Appropriately Qualified Person.

 The Contractor must submit details of the person preparing the ESCP and the verifier to the Administrator with the ESCP for determination of suitability by Administrator.
-The Contractor may submit details prior to engagement of said person/s.
+The Contractor may submit details prior to engagement of said person(s).